KentHall2018/devops-insights-cli-plugin/devops-insights-cli.md

 # {{site.data.keyword.DRA_short}} CLI
 {: #CLI_devops-insights}

-The {{site.data.keyword.DRA_full}} CLI provides a set of commands that can be used to integrate your build with {{site.data.keyword.DRA_short}} (doi).
+The {{site.data.keyword.DRA_full}} CLI provides a set of commands that can be used to integrate your build with {{site.data.keyword.DRA_short}}.
 There are two different commands that you must use: CLI usage commands and CLI commands to integrate with {{site.data.keyword.DRA_short}}.
 {:shortdesc}